voxpupuli/voxpupuli.github.io/docs/index.md

 `bundle exec rake travis_release`

 Travis will then kick off a build against the new tag created and deploy that build to the forge.
+Caution: The Vox Pupuli repo has to be the configured default branch in your local clone.
+Otherwise you will try to release to your fork.